ProgressNS/nativescript-ui-feedback/.github/ISSUE_TEMPLATE.md

 ## Please, provide the details below:

-### Did you verify this is a real problem by searching [Stack Overflow](http://stackoverflow.com/questions/tagged/nativescript)?
+### Did you verify this is a real problem by searching the [NativeScript Forum](https://discourse.nativescript.org/)?
 _Yes/No_

 ### Tell us about the problem